abhit-rana/Will-Hero/README.md

   Or Weapons.

 * Coins would also be available in the space, which the player can earn by catching them.

+* one big enemy at the endpoint must be defeated to complete the Game

 * The User could also load their previous saved games.